The new look, open access September issue of InterMedia is now available – see here

 Mr Sarpong is a Reagan-Fascell Fellow of the National Endowment for Democracy, Washington DC.

-Jeremy Godfrey Executive Chairperson, Coimisiún na Meán
+Jeremy Godfrey Executive Chairperson, Coimisiún na Meán, Ireland

 Jeremy Godfrey has over 30 years of regulatory, government and business experience in the communications, technology and online sectors, in Ireland and Hong Kong.